SPANDigital/presidium-core/_key_concepts/index.md

 ### Job Scheduler Routing Rules

-By matching against a resource type and action type,the Job Scheduler can extract the kinds of jobs that need to be created.
+By matching against a resource type and action type, the Job Scheduler can determine the kinds of jobs that need to be created.
 For example, in the snippet below if the event has a resource type of ```PostsById``` and an action type of either ```Create```, ```Update``` or  ```Delete``` then a cache-related job will be created.